noeperez/indires_navigation/rrt_planners/README.md

 The planner works through a ROS service called "/RRT_ros_wrapper/makeRRTPlan".
 The message type is "rrt_planners/MakePlan" which has the parameter "goal" [geometry_msgs/PoseStamped].
 So, a goal position can be passed to the planner to plan a path to it in the given planning time.
 The service returns a vector of the poses of the path.
 Note that the goal position must be inside the space size given to the planner.
 If the frame_id of the given goal is empty, the planner directly switch to exploration mode, and computes the most promising goal to move according to pre-defined criteria.
+This planner also can work as a global planner to the move_base architecture or ROS navigation.
+See the packages global_rrt_planner and adapted_move_base.